-- HB 33 Governor DeWine's executive budget proposal calls for an increase in the eligibility for the income-based EdChoice voucher program from 250% of federal poverty guidelines (\$75,000 for a family of four) to 400% (120,000 for a family of four). - SB 11 Sponsored by Senator Sandra O'Brien (R- Rome), SB 11 allows for universal eligibility under the EdChoice voucher program.
+- HB 33 Governor DeWine's executive budget proposal called for an increase in the eligibility for the income-based EdChoice voucher program from 250% of federal poverty guidelines (\$75,000 for a family of four) to 400% (\$120,000).
+The House-passed version of the budget increased eligibility to 450% of poverty (\$135,000). - SB 11 Sponsored by Senator Sandra O'Brien (R- Rome), SB 11 allows for universal eligibility under the EdChoice voucher program.
 All K-12 students, regardless of family income, would be eligible for vouchers.
 The bill also increases the homeschooling tax credit from \$250 to \$2,000.
 The fiscal note on the bill estimates an annual cost of \$536 million a year just to pay the cost of vouchers for students who currently attend private schools. - HB 11- Sponsored by Representatives Riordan McClain (R- Nevada) and Marilyn John (R- Shelby), HB 11 is a universal voucher bill that would make all K-12 students eligible for a new "backpack scholarship."
 If enacted, the bill would provide funds for tuition at private schools and for homeschooling.
 Unlike current voucher programs, HB 11 would pay for tuition at both chartered and non-chartered private schools.
-Largely unregulated non-chartered schools are not eligible to participate in EdChoice.
+Largely unregulated non-chartered schools are currently not eligible to participate in EdChoice.
 The fiscal note for HB 11 estimated a cost of \$1.1 billion a year.